Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Non-commutativity in the Dirac equation.

 The final equation is

 In the physical sense this implies the mass splitting for a Dirac particle over the non-commutative space, $m_{1,2} =\pm \sqrt{m^2 \pm \theta}$.
 This procedure may be attractive for explanation of the mass creation and the mass splitting for fermions.
+One can also use the non-commutativity